 At the time it was built, there were no other solutions.
 The project pushed the boundaries of enabling natural two way communication for the target user group.

 Does the project effectively address the selected challenge?

-This project is a solution for some people for the selected challenge.
-It is effective in that it works and is easy and safe to replicate.
+It is effective in that it works for the identified problem and is easy and safe to replicate.